How much does optimizing a page for a geographical intent help with positive search results?

 – A query with an explicit geographical intent consists of two parts – location and non-location.
 Studying non-location parts of those explicit queries can help a search engine understand queries where the location part isn’t included in a search.

-– If the language model used is quickly retrained regularly from query log and click-through information, it might help a search engine to adapt to seasonal changes and provide timely information, allowing answers providing location information to queries like “next red sox game.”
+If the language model used is quickly retrained regularly from query log and click-through information, it might help a search engine adapt to seasonal changes and provide timely information, allowing answers to provide location information to queries like “next red sox game.”

 – The geographical intent analysis program described in this paper was trained with a month of Yahoo query logs from May 2008 and tested with a month of Yahoo query logs from June 2008.
-It provides some detailed information about the processes involved in detecting whether or not a query has some kind of geographical intent, and where the location behind that intent might be.
+It provides detailed information about the processes involved in detecting whether or not a query has some geographical intent and where the location behind that intent might be.

 – In the training set of data, approximately 96.2 million U.S. city-level geo queries were identified.
 In the testing set, 96.7 million U.S. city-level geo queries are identified.
 Overall, the researchers involved in this study found 1614 distinct cities from the data in both sets.
 Language models were created for each of those cities so that when non-location information relevant to a specific city is seen in a query, it may be examined to see if it is related to that city (such as “space needle” being related to Seattle, or “Macy’s Parade” being related to New York City.)